jwl-7/c0de_gr1nd/python_explanations/even_odd_list_merge.md

     if not L:
         return L
     ```
-2. Initialize an _even_ pointer to the head and an _odd_ and *odd_head* pointer to the next node
+2. Initialize an even pointer to the head of _L_ and an odd pointer/head to the next node
     ```python
     even = L
     odd = odd_head = even.next
     ```
-3. Traverse until _odd_ pointer hits the end of the list
+3. Traverse until the odd pointer hits the end of the list
     ```python
     while odd and odd.next:
     ```
-4. Set the _even_ next pointer to point to the next even node, and set the _odd_ next pointer to point to the next odd node
+4. Set even's next pointer to the next even node, and set odd's next pointer to the next odd node
     ```python
     even.next = even.next.next
     odd.next = odd.next.next
     ```
-5. Move the _even_ and _odd_ pointer to the next even and odd nodes respectively
+5. Move the even and odd pointers to the next even and odd nodes respectively
     ```python
     even = even.next
     odd = odd.next